A New York Love Affair

 Last weekend, my youngest daughter and I rented an SUV, threw some clothes in a bag, packed up the Duke (Daisy), and headed down to NYC for the big mommy-doggy reunion.
 And once again, the Big Apple didn’t disappoint.
 There is something about this city that puts a skip in my step each and every time I visit.
 It isn’t just the hustle and bustle.
 It isn’t just the city streets, the cars honking, or the delectable food smells floating through the air.
 Nope.
 It’s the people.

 A Harlem Love Affair

-In a one-block radius of my daughters’ apartment, I must have been greeted by two dozen or more folks.
-They don’t say, “hello” out of sheer obligation because we just happen to be temporarily sharing the same intimate sidewalk space as we brush by one another.
+I must have been greeted by two dozen or more folks in a one-block radius of my daughters’ apartment.
+They don’t say “hello” out of sheer obligation because we just happen to be temporarily sharing the same intimate sidewalk space as we brush by one another.
 They genuinely engage, look at you square in the face, smile, and say, “hello.”
 But it’s rarely just a “hello.”
-It’s often, a “that’s a spunky dog you have there!”, or a “your smile just brightened my day!” kind of greeting.
+It’s often a “that’s a spunky dog you have there!” or a “your smile just brightened my day!” kind of greeting.
 Yes, there are flirts.
 Many, many flirts.
 And there are characters.
 Man, are there characters.

 “I love it!”, I said.

 On the next corner, a man had his market set up with fresh fruits and vegetables, speaking with a small group of people in what sounded to me like the Arabic language.
 Mother Nature’s vibrant reds, yellows, blues, oranges, and greens filled his stand while passersby stopped, shopped, exchanged a few formalities, then kept it moving.